Lordi: 2022–present: Screem Writers Guild and Limited Deadition

 On 21 November 2022, Lordi announced that they had signed with the record label, Atomic Fire Records.
 Along with that news, they simultaneously added that their eighteenth studio album would be released in Spring 2023.
 The album's title, Screem Writers Guild, was announced on 1 January 2023, although the title was previously announced in the band's biography Lordiary.
 The track list for the album was later revealed on 26 January 2023, along with the first single, "Lucyfer Prime Evil".
 The album was released on 31 March 2023.
 Two more singles were released to promote the album: "Thing in the Cage" and "Dead Again Jayne".

-Following the release of the album, Lordi joined Sabaton as an opening act for the European leg of their tour, "The Tour To End All Tours".
+Following the release of the album, Lordi joined Sabaton and Babymetal as an opening act for the European leg of their tour, "The Tour To End All Tours".
 Lordi were later featured on the front cover of the fashion magazine Vogue Scandinavia.

 On 29 June 2024, Mr Lordi confirmed in an interview with Chaoszine that their nineteenth studio album was already finished, and would be released in Spring 2025.
 The band released a standalone single, "Made of Metal", in collaboration with OnePlus on 5 August 2024.
 The band later announced their nineteenth studio album, Limited Deadition, which was released on 21 March 2025.
 The album was promoted with three singles: "Syntax Terror", "Retropolis" and "Hellizabeth".

+On 2 April 2026, the band were announced as a spokesband for the Swedish recycling campaign Pantamera, and released a song called "Pantamera (Pan-Tah-Meh-Rah!)".
+The band collaborated with Noora Louhimo on a cover of Johnny Logan's song "Hold Me Now", which was released on 16 May 2026.
+In the summer of 2026, the band performed at various European festivals in support of the 20th anniversary of The Arockalypse.